What Is a Corporate Trainer?

 • American Society for Training and Development (ASTD)

 Another great option to consider is Toastmasters International.
-This organization isn’t specifically for corporate trainers; instead, it teaches members how to become better public speakers.
+This organization isn’t specifically for corporate trainers; it teaches members how to become better public speakers.
 As a corporate trainer, it’s critical that you be able to prove to potential employers that you are an excellent public speaker, and being a member of Toastmasters can help with this.

 Beyond joining a professional organization and polishing your public speaking skills, you can improve your professional qualifications by earning one or more certifications.
-Corporate trainers aren’t necessarily required to earn an advanced certification, but it can be an effective way to demonstrate expertise.
+Corporate trainers aren’t necessarily required to earn an advanced certification, but it can be an effective way to demonstrate expertise.2

 Many of the professional organizations for corporate trainers offer certifications and other credentialing options.
 ISPI, for example, offers the following credentials: Certified Developer of Training and Certified Facilitator of Training.
 Similarly, ATD offers the following certification programs: Certified Professional in Talent Development (CPTD) and Associate Professional in Talent Development (APTD).

-Is There a Strong Demand for Corporate Trainers?
+Is There a Need for Corporate Trainers?

 There are several reasons why this profession is expected to enjoy healthy growth in the years to come.
 One prominent reason is that companies are hiring an increasing number of remote workers and transitioning their in-office staff to a remote work model.
-Corporate trainers are needed to help workers master the use of new technologies for professional learning and remote work.
+Corporate trainers are needed to help workers master the use of new technologies for professional learning and remote work.5

 Companies are also increasingly conscious of the need for cost efficiency.
 They rely on corporate trainers to optimize existing resources and restructure training programs to become more efficient and effective.